npranav7619/the-slime-farm-game/README.md

 # the-slime-farm-game

-## A Game made using Unity Game Engine
+## A Simple Game made using Unity Game Engine

 ### About the Game
 Help Gary defend the village by killing as many purple slimes as you can